-- income earned in a country other than Canada (employment income, rental income or gains from investments); - child support received; - income earned on a First Nations Reserve in Canada; - lottery winnings totalling over \$3,600; - gifts and inheritances totalling over \$3,600; - life insurance compensation; - strike pay received from a union; - interest, dividends or capital gains from a tax-free savings account (TFSA) or investments of any type (for example stocks, bonds or GICs) regardless of the original source of the income. - settlements from lawsuits (entire amount for economic loss and portion for non-economic loss/ pain and suffering/general damages over \$100,000). - Spouses and parents are expected to report scholarships as non-taxable income if the scholarships were not reported in Line 15000 on their income tax return.
+- income earned in a country other than Canada (employment income, rental income or gains from investments); - child support received; - income earned on a First Nations Reserve in Canada; - lottery winnings totalling over \$3,600; - gifts and inheritances totalling over \$3,600; - life insurance compensation; - strike pay received from a union; - interest, dividends or capital gains from a tax-free savings account (TFSA) or investments of any type (for example stocks, bonds or GICs) regardless of the original source of the income. - settlements from lawsuits (entire amount for economic loss and portion for non-economic loss/pain and suffering/general damages over \$100,000). - long-term disability benefits not included in your Canadian taxable income. - spouses and parents are expected to report scholarships as non-taxable income if the scholarships were not reported in Line 15000 on their income tax return.